Do Recent Natural Disasters Indicate Climate Change?

 If you thought hurricanes were bad, then just wait.
 Scientists have discovered relationships between heavy storms and other natural disasters, too.
 Earthquakes, tsunamis, tornadoes, and even volcanoes can be triggered by heavy rain, sea-level changes, and/or strong winds.
 Often, natural disasters are closely related to one another.
 Experts can only speculate as to what caused Tonga to erupt.
 One thing is certain, these extreme conditions can shift tectonic plates.
 When the crust beneath a volcano cracks, it can trigger eruptions.
 Tonga caused several fatalities including from the tsunami afterward.
 However, the eruption itself is only one part of the problem.

 Volcanic eruptions have the potential to cause lasting changes to the climate.
-NASA shared in a recent article how the blast from Tonga reached as far as 33 miles into the stratosphere, something never seen before.
+NASA shared recently about how the blast from Tonga reached as far as 33 miles into the stratosphere, something never seen before.
 Thousands of gallons of water evaporated, sending enough aerosols into the atmosphere to raise the earth’s global temperature.
 Again we see how natural disasters and climate change relate to one another.
 All of these compounded factors are taking the human race down a very slippery slope.
 Are we already past the point of return?

 Hope for the Future